-To build a successful consulting business you must identify your clients, speak the language of the niche, and know their high-value problems.
+To build a successful consulting business you must identify your clients, speak their language, know their high-value problems and engage them.

 Before you start working with any client you must have an image of your “perfect client” and how you will help them.
 You must have a proven system guides cold leads into becoming engaged prospects who turn into happy clients.